ShamWuo/cbsscripts/README.md

 - **Network**: Network configuration and troubleshooting scripts
 - **Other**: Miscellaneous scripts

+## Setup

+### Quick Start (Local Storage Only)
+1. Open `index.html` in your browser
+2. Start adding scripts - they'll be saved locally

+### Shared Database Setup (Recommended for Teams)
+To enable shared scripts where everyone can see each other's scripts:

+1. **Set up Supabase** (free, takes ~5 minutes)
+   - See [SETUP.md](SETUP.md) for detailed instructions
+   - Create a free Supabase account
+   - Create the database table
+   - Add your API keys to `config.js`

+2. **That's it!** Once configured, all scripts are shared automatically

 ## Technical Details

-- Pure HTML, CSS, and JavaScript (no dependencies)
+- Pure HTML, CSS, and JavaScript
-- Uses localStorage for data persistence
+- **With Supabase**: Shared database, real-time updates, everyone sees all scripts
+- **Without Supabase**: Falls back to localStorage (local only)
-- Works offline after initial load
+- Works offline (with localStorage fallback)
-- No server required - runs entirely in the browser
+- No build process required - just open and use!

 ## Browser Compatibility